The Connection Between Repair Speed and Reviews

-According to our analysis, if a maintenance issue takes longer than 5.5 days to fix, you have close to zero chance of receiving a positive review.
-In the end, measuring the speed of a repair job is important insomuch as it’s directly related to resident satisfaction, the ultimate measure of how your maintenance process is working.
-By tracking how long each repair takes and the resultant satisfaction level of the affected resident, you can then begin to understand how long you have for each type of job before the resident experience turns sour.
+If a maintenance issue takes longer than 5.5 days to fix, you have less than a 1% chance of receiving a positive review.
+In the end, measuring the speed of a maintenance repair is important as it’s related to resident satisfaction.
+This is the ultimate measure of how your maintenance process is working.
+By tracking how long each repair takes compared to the result of the resident’s satisfaction, you will understand the repair duration affects the resident experience.

 We’ve said it before but it’s worth repeating: in today’s digital world, online reviews are currency.
-In one study, 78% of prospective residents said a property management company’s online reviews were the biggest factor in choosing where to live.
+In one study, 78% of prospective residents said a property management company’s online reviews were the number one factor in choosing where to live.
 This figure continues to rise by over 10% for millennials — a whopping 86%!

-In the property management industry, the primary reason for negative reviews is maintenance issues.
+In the property management industry, the primary reason for a negative review is maintenance issues.
 So, if you want to preserve your company’s online reputation, you’d be smart to start with building a consistent, checkpoint-oriented maintenance process.
-Though it’s ultimately a lagging indicator, the satisfaction level of your residents is so intricately connected to other KPIs that it’s worth keeping an eye on.
+Although it’s a lagging indicator, the satisfaction level of your residents is important.
+It’s worth keeping an eye on!

 Of course, you can also craft your own system outside of online reviews to track resident satisfaction.
 If you choose this route, our advice is to avoid the pitfall of selective surveying.
-The goal is to accurately understand how your maintenance program is operating and where the issues may lie.
-Selective surveying may help you intercept some issues but will taint your data and ultimately make the collection and analysis of it quite pointless.
-To sidestep selective surveying, you should attempt to survey every resident who has had an interaction with your maintenance crew/operation and ensure there are no barriers to entry for the reporting of their experience.
+Selective surveying may help you intercept some issues, but will taint your data and the analysis pointless.
+You should attempt to survey every resident who has had an interaction with your maintenance operation.
+This will ensure there are no barriers to entry for the reporting of their experience.

-When companies report their quarterly and annual performance, revenue and profits typically attract the most attention.
-But those figures only tell one part of the story: the end.
-By using KPIs, you can gain deeper insight into the inner workings of your business, identify and get ahead of problem areas, and ensure the story’s ending is a happy one.
+When companies present their performance, revenue and profits attract the most attention.
+But those figures only tell one part of the story: the “end”.
+By using KPIs, you can gain deeper insight into the inner workings of your business, identify and prevent problem areas, and ensure a happy ending.